-As a domain name registrant and web hosting account owner, you'll likely hear the term "DNS" and "name server" from time to time.
+As a domain name registrant and web hosting account owner, you'll likely hear the term "DNS" and "name server" at some point.
 So what is DNS and how does it work?

-Every device that connects to the Internet - whether it's your home computer, a mobile phone or a web host's server, is issued with an IP address.
+Every device connecting to the internet - whether it's your home computer, a mobile phone or a web host's server, is issued with an IP address.
 An IP address is a unique identifier; a set of numbers (and these days, sometimes letters as well) assigned to a device that can't be used by any other device at the same time.
 The Internet is based on these IP address sets.

-While your computer may be assigned a different IP address each time you log on to the Internet from home; web hosting services have a range of addresses assigned to them which usually do not change, or change often.
+While your computer may be assigned a different IP address each time you log on to the internet from home; web hosting services have a range of addresses assigned to them that usually do not change, or if they do this doesn't occur often.